wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         ???- example "Save Deployment Details"
             ```typescript
-            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:141:167"
+            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:124:164"
             ```

+    10. Handle errors and finalize the script:

+        ```typescript
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:165:180"
+        ```

+        The try-catch block wraps the deployment logic to catch any errors that may occur.

+        - If the error is due to insufficient funds, it logs a clear message about needing more gas fees
+        - For any other errors, it logs the specific error message to help with debugging

+        The `process.exit(1)` ensures that if any error occurs, the script exits with a failure status code.

+    You can find the full code for the `deploy.ts` file below:

+    ??? code "deploy.ts"

+        ```solidity
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts"
+        ```

-3. **Add your private key** - you'll need to provide your private key.
+4. **Add your private key** - you'll need to provide your private key.
 It allows your deployment script to sign the transactions that deploy the smart contracts to the blockchain.
 Without it, the script won't be able to interact with the blockchain on your behalf

     Create a `.env` file in the root of the project and add your private key: